emptymalei/deep-learning/dl/onboarding/python.md

 ## Test Saves Time

-Adding tests to your code can save you time.
+Adding tests to our code can save us time.
 We will not list all these benefits of having tests.
 But tests can help us debug our code and ship results more confidently.
 For example, suppose we are developing a function and spot a bug.
-One of the best ways of debugging it is to write a test and put a debugger at the suspicious bug in the code.
+One of the best ways of debugging it is to write a test and put a debugger breakpoint at the suspicious line of the code.
 With the help of IDEs such as Visual Studio Code, this process can save us a lot of time in debugging.

 ??? info "Use `pytest`"